Aortic valve stenosis

 Risk factors of aortic valve stenosis include:

-• Certain heart conditions present at birth (congenital heart defects), such as a bicuspid aortic valve
+• Some heart conditions present at birth, called congenital heart defects.
+An example is a bicuspid aortic valve.

-• Having heart disease risk factors, such as diabetes, high cholesterol and high blood pressure
+• Heart disease risk factors, such as diabetes, high cholesterol and high blood pressure.

-• History of infections that can affect the heart, such as rheumatic fever and infective endocarditis
+• Infections that can affect the heart, such as rheumatic fever and infective endocarditis.

 Complications